waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Box 1:**
   - Hestia (MAGBY), Lv15, Female

-# Automation Suite
-## Built-in Tools
-- `notepad_edit`: Edits the persistent notepad.
-- `run_code`: Executes single-use Python code.
-- `define_map_marker` / `delete_map_marker`: Manages map markers for data hygiene.
-- `stun_npc`: Freezes NPCs to assist with pathing and interaction.
-- `select_battle_option`: Selects main battle menu options (FIGHT, PKMN, PACK, RUN).
-- `define_agent` / `delete_agent`: Manages custom reasoning agents.
-- `define_tool` / `delete_tool`: Manages custom Python tools.
-## Custom Tools (via `define_tool`)
-- `find_path`: Finds a path from a start to an end coordinate on the current map.
-- `select_item`: Automates selecting a specific item from the bag menu.
-- `select_move`: Selects a move from the battle menu by name.
-- `switch_pokemon`: Automates switching to a specific Pokémon in the party during a battle.
-- `verify_reachability`: Checks a list of coordinates to see which are reachable from the player's current position.
-## Custom Agents (via `define_agent`)
-- `gym_puzzle_solver`: Generates simple, testable hypotheses for gym puzzles.
-- `python_code_debugger`: Analyzes and corrects faulty Python scripts.

-# Phone Calls
-- Hiker ANTHONY (Route 33) has called multiple times for rematches and mentioned that timid DUNSPARCE can be found in DARK CAVE, away from stronger POKéMON.
-He also called to say he tried eating BERRIES like his MACHOP and that he's been seeing a lot of wild HOPPIP.
-- Youngster JOEY called for a rematch on Route 30.
-He also called to brag about his RATTATA and that he defeated a wild SPINARAK and a wild HOOTHOOT.

 # Tool Development Lessons
 - **Case-Insensitive Parsing:** When creating tools that parse UI text (like item or move names), all string comparisons must be made case-insensitive (e.g., by converting both strings to uppercase).
 The game's text can have subtle capitalization differences (like 'POKé BALL' vs 'POKÉ BALL') that will cause case-sensitive logic to fail catastrophically.
 - **Pathing Over Warps:** Pathfinding tools must not treat all warp tiles as non-traversable.
 Some warps, like multi-tile WARP_CARPETS, are part of a valid path and must be treated as regular floor tiles unless they are the final destination.
 - **Warp vs. Map Edge:** I must distinguish between formal warp tiles (like doors, listed in Map Events) and map edge transitions (walking off the map).
 Hallucinating a warp where a transition exists can cause validation errors and flawed navigation plans.
 Always verify against the `Map Events -> Warps` list.

-# Ilex Forest
-- **Objective:** Traverse the forest to reach Route 34.
-- **Path:** The entrance is from Azalea Town, and the exit is at (1, 5).

-- **Verify Root Assumptions:** When a plan fails repeatedly or a system warning indicates a hallucination, the root hypothesis is likely flawed.
-Do not get stuck trying minor variations of a failed plan.
-Instead, immediately and aggressively re-verify the foundational assumptions (e.g., warp locations, item requirements) against the raw game state data.
-A simple check of the `Map Events` list would have prevented the roof navigation loop.
-- **Movement Loop Breaking:** When stuck in a movement loop or repeatedly blocked, changing the immediate navigation target is an effective strategy to break the cycle and find a new, clear path.
-- **EXECUTION DISCIPLINE:** A plan is useless if not executed.
-I must ensure my actions perfectly match the plan articulated in my thoughts.
-A recent critique highlighted failures where I manually pressed buttons instead of calling my intended `select_battle_option` tool.
-I must always call the correct, existing tools for their intended purpose.
-- **Non-Battling NPCs:** Not all moving NPCs are trainers.
-If an NPC's dialogue repeats without initiating a battle after multiple interaction attempts (direct, line-of-sight), they are likely a non-battling character.
-Do not get stuck in an interaction loop; update markers and move on.

-# Strategic Principles & Lessons Learned (Addendum)
-- **Interaction Loops:** If repeated 'A' presses (2-3 times) on an NPC or object do not advance the game state (dialogue, battle start, etc.), the interaction is likely stuck.
-Do not continue pressing 'A'.
-Break the loop by performing a different action, such as moving one tile away and back, to reset the state before attempting to interact again.
-- **Marker Verification:** CRITICAL FAILURE.
-I must consult my map markers before planning any NPC interaction.
-Ignoring my own data leads to significant wasted time and repeating discoveries.
-This is a non-negotiable step in my planning process.